NCTC-WIC/NCTC-WIC/README.md

 ---

 # NCTC
-**NoTrac3 Counter Threat Coalition**: ``☂ is a Small, elite, volunteer-run OSINT & threat-intelligence cell specializing in ethical dismantling of grooming, coercion, psychological-torture, framing, targeted harassment, and 764-adjacent abuse networks on Discord and adjacent platforms.``
+**NoTrac3 Counter Threat Coalition**: ``☂ is a Small, elite, volunteer-run OSINT & threat-intelligence cell specializing in ethical dismantling of grooming, coercion, psychological-torture, framing, targeted harassment, and 764-adjacent abuse networks on social platforms like Discord and adjacent but not limited too.``

 ---